Skip to main content

 How to Optimize Your Energy Usage

 • Use high-energy appliances during peak sunlight hours to maximize direct solar energy use.
+This includes washing machines, dishwashers, and air conditioners, which helps reduce dependence on the electrical grid.

 • Monitor your energy usage in the Palmetto app to identify trends and adjust consumption habits.